JaydipGabani/algo_practice/readme.md

-This is a repository for algorithm problems in JAVA and C.
+This is a repository for algorithm problems in JAVA and C++.